 Here are three great ways to replace missing teeth.
 If you have any questions, please don’t hesitate to reach out to our dental practice in Troy, Michigan.

-A dental implant is a prosthetic tooth root (typically made of titanium) used to anchor a crown.
-Many of our patients appreciate dental implants because they look and function like natural teeth.
-Afuses with your jawbone over time so it won’t slip like dentures.
-Dental implants can last a lifetime if given proper care.
+A dental implant is a prosthetic tooth root that’s made of a titanium alloy and used to anchor a crown.
+Unlike other tooth replacement options, dental implants look and function like natural teeth.
+A tooth implant fuses with your jawbone over time so it won’t slip like dentures.
+Dental implants can also last a lifetime if given proper care.

 While wearing dentures, it’s important you continue taking care of your oral health.
 We recommend brushing your gums to avoid plaque buildup in empty sockets.
-Otherwise bleeding gums could make it painful to wear your dentures.
+Otherwise, bleeding gums could make it painful to wear your dentures.

 Request an Appointment with Dr. Nazarian